sulaymandesai/NLP-SA-Arsenal-Twitter/initial.markdown

 1. Tweet scraper created and stored in csv files
 2. CSV files with stored tweets added
 3. Starting to research Sentiment Analysis and any good resources to build model

+## 20.07.2020

+### Sentiment Analysis Steps

+1. Split strings of texts into small parts called Tokens.
+2. Normalize data - group similar words together.
+3. Remove any noise from the data.